Actindo-AG/Documentation/CommerceCloud/Integration/02_ManageSalesforceConnection.md

 ### Configure the translatable variants

-In Salesforce, it is possible to create translations to variables.
+In Salesforce Commerce Cloud, it is possible to create translations to variables.
 In Actindo, variants are generally not translatable.
-Nevertheless, it is possible to apply the translations from Salesforce by a special mapping to a PIM tree node attribute.
+Nevertheless, it is possible to apply the translations from Salesforce Commerce Cloud by a special mapping to a PIM tree node attribute.

 #### Prerequisites

-- A Salesforce connection has been established, see [Create a Salesforce connection](#create-a-salesforce-commerce-cloud-connection).
+- A Salesforce Commerce Cloud connection has been established, see [Create a Salesforce Commerce Cloud connection](#create-a-salesforce-commerce-cloud-connection).
 - The attribute to be translated has been created as a tree node attribute with the corresponding translations in the *PIM* module, see [Variations](./03_SalesforceParticularities.md#variations).
-- At least one attribute set mapping from a PIM attribute set to the Salesforce attribute set has been created.
+- At least one attribute set mapping from a PIM attribute set to the Salesforce Commerce Cloud attribute set has been created.

 #### Procedure